Quantifying Information Extraction using Generalized Quantum Measurements: Observational entropy with generalized measurements: Bounds on extracted information

-where $p_i=\tr[\P_i\R]$ denotes the probability of finding the state in macrostate $\HS_i$, and $V_i=\tr[\P_i]=\dim \HS_i$ volume of that macrostate---the number of orthogonal states in it.
+where $p_i=\tr[\P_i\R]$ denotes the probability of finding the state in macrostate $\HS_i$.
+The volume of that macrostate $V_i=\tr[\P_i]=\dim \HS_i$ is the number of orthogonal states in it.
 Equivalently, we can call $p_i$ the probability of obtaining a measurement outcome $i$, when measuring in a basis given by coarse-graining $\C$.

-This can be generalized to multiple coarse-grainings, for which observational entropy is defined as~\cite{safranek2019long}
+This can be generalized to multiple coarse-grainings, for which observational entropy is defined as~\cite{safranek2019long},

-where $\bi=(i_1,\dots,i_n)$ is a vector of outcomes (properties of the system), $p_\bi=\tr[\P_{i_n}\cdots\P_{i_1}\R\P_{i_1}\cdots\P_{i_n}]$ is the probability of obtaining these outcomes in the given order, and $V_\bi=\tr[\P_{i_n}\cdots\P_{i_1}\cdots\P_{i_n}]$ an (ordered) volume of the corresponding macrostate---a joint Hilbert space volume of all systems that have properties $\bi$ measured in this order.
-Note that in here, the equivalence between the projectors and subspaces has already been lost: volume $V_\bi$ can be a fraction, and it does not, in general, correspond to a dimension of any subspace (the correspondence remains only if all of the coarse-grainings commute, in which case a joint subspace exists).
+Above, $\bi=(i_1,\dots,i_n)$ is a vector of outcomes (properties of the system), $p_\bi=\tr[\P_{i_n}\cdots\P_{i_1}\R\P_{i_1}\cdots\P_{i_n}]$ is the probability of obtaining these outcomes in the given order, $V_\bi=\tr[\P_{i_n}\cdots\P_{i_1}\cdots\P_{i_n}]$ is an (ordered) volume of the corresponding macrostates.
+Note that here, the equivalence between the projectors and subspaces has already been lost: volume $V_\bi$ can be a fraction, and it does not, in general, correspond to a dimension of any subspace (the correspondence remains only if all of the coarse-grainings commute, in which case a joint subspace exists).